google/zetasql/docs/protocol-buffers.md

     preceding the extension field (unless it is the first field).
 +   A colon is required between field name and values unless the value is a map constructor.
-+   The `NEW ProtocolBuffer` prefix is optional if the protocol buffer type can be inferred from the context.
++   The `NEW protocol_buffer` prefix is optional if the protocol buffer type can be inferred from the context.
 +   The type of submessages inside the map constructor can be inferred.